 1. CVRPC supports and encourages the protection and continued productivity of viable primary agricultural soils, productive forest land, and mineral resources.
-Sound land use planning including flexible development options, fair government pricing taxation and subsidy programs, agricultural diversity, and promotion of value-added products and industries are viewed as means to this end.
+Sound land use planning 12 13 including flexible development options, fair government pricing taxation and subsidy programs, agricultural diversity, and promotion of value-added products and industries are viewed as be discouraged unless: 23 such a position would conflict with the local plan; or and according to their current use.
+40 priorities and programs.

-- 2. Public improvements are considered a significant reason for farmland's metamorphosis into prime development land.
+3. CVRPC encourages municipalities to identify locally significant agricultural and forest parcels and/or districts through locally and consensually developed land evaluation and site assessment programs (e.g. LESA and FLESA).
+Such identification can assist in establishing protection adequate permanent protection is inherent in the development proposal; or parcels or soils affected are determined to be "not viable" for reasons of size, prime development land.
 The installation of sewer or water lines, and roads across or into the immediate vicinity of agricultural parcels or primary agricultural soils can encourage the development of farmland.
 For this reason they require careful review.
-Such improvements will be discouraged unless: - such a position would conflict with the local plan; or - the improvements are required to implement the settlement pattern goals set forth in this Plan or in that of a Central Vermont municipality; - there is an overriding public need being served; or - 27 adequate permanent protection is inherent in the development proposal; or - parcels or soils affected are determined to be "not viable" for reasons of size, topography, surrounding land use, or potential productivity.
+Such improvements will this Plan or in that of a Central Vermont municipality; there is an overriding public need being served; or topography, surrounding land use, or potential productivity.